Comparison·Jun 15, 2026·12 min read

 Second, modern bureau APIs are commoditised at the integration layer.
 CRIF, Experian, Equifax, TransUnion, the local bureau in your market, the alternative-data bureaus.
 They all expose APIs you can call from any decisioning platform.
 There is no technical reason the decisioning platform has to be the same vendor as the bureau.
 Floowed treats CRIF as an integration like any other.

 Third, the cost of bundling decisioning into the bureau contract is usually opaque.
 The bureau pricing is per-query and known.
 The decisioning component is bundled in a way that makes per-decision cost hard to extract.
-Lenders that have moved to a separate decisioning platform with a published price typically find their effective decisioning cost drops materially even with the same bureau-data spend.
+Lenders that have moved to a separate decisioning platform with consumption-based pricing typically find their effective decisioning cost drops materially even with the same bureau-data spend.

 The clean architecture is bureau where the bureau wins, decisioning where the decisioning wins.
 Floowed is comfortable with that.
 CRIF is comfortable with the bundled architecture.
 Pick the architecture that matches your operating reality.